rodu4835/Heroku_App_Deployment/README.md

   - Ronald Durham

 Vision Statement:
-  - We plan to code a visual representation of the classic car game War.
+  - We plan to code a visual representation of the classic card game War.

 Motivation:
   - All of our group memmbers are interested and enjoy games.